Skip to content

 Statutes and Regulations

 Alaska Statutes are passed by the legislature.
-Regulations (also called the Alaska Administrative Code) are rules adopted by the department to implement, interpret, and make specific the statutes.
+Regulations (also called the Alaska Administrative Code or "AAC") are rules adopted by the department or board, as applicable, to implement, interpret, and make specific the statutes.
 Both statutes and regulations have the force of law.

 Contact Information